myduino/Hibiscus-Sense-Arduino/Exercise_07_RGB_LED/README.md

-# Exercise 07: RGB LED
+# Exercise 07: Control RGB LED on GPIO16

 The aim of this exercise is to control the WS2812 RGB LED (connected to GPIO16) by animating the LED with different colors or patterns.